-At Snapethorpe we believe Music is a universal language that embodies one of the highest forms of creativity, we are aware of the huge impact that music can have on a child’s life and that a high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, from increasing their self-confidence, creativity and sense of achievement, improving mental health and even helping to maintain concentration in other curriculum subjects.
+At Snapethorpe, we believe Music is a universal language of creativity.
+We are aware of the impact that music can have on a child’s life and that a high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians.
+Music increases self-confidence, creativity and sense of achievement, improving mental health and even helping to maintain concentration.